bruceminanga/Eld-trip-planner/README.md

 A full-stack web application built with a Django backend and React frontend, architected for a complete, cloud-native deployment lifecycle.
 This project demonstrates modern DevOps principles, from containerized local development to a production-ready, orchestrated deployment on Kubernetes using Kustomize.

-The primary goal of this repository is to showcase a robust and repeatable DevOps architecture.
+The primary goal of this repository is to showcase a robust and repeatable DevOps architecture while solving real-world trucking industry compliance challenges.

+> **🎯 Perfect for DevOps Portfolio Reviews**: This project demonstrates enterprise-grade deployment patterns, infrastructure as code, and cloud-native architecture principles.

 <br>